shunjizhan/Notes/knowledges.md

 ### find source of command
 sometimes if we can type something on terminal, but it is not an alias, instead it may be a shell defined function, so `which command_name` will return nothing.
 Instead we can use a more generic command `type command_name`, this will show not only alias but shell defined functions.

+### mv all files inclusing hidden files
+if we do `mv from/* /to`, this won't move any hidden files.
+To move all files including hidden files, we can manually specify hidden files: `mv from/* from.* /to`